wiknwo/wiknwo/README.md

 - *🔨 I'm currently building:* ...GAPRSv2.0
 - *🔭 I’m currently exploring:* ...Social Media, Open-Source and Deep Learning Libraries
 - *🔍 I'm currently analyzing:* ...The labor market
-- *🌱 I’m currently learning:* ...About the central nervous system, muscle growth, strength training and ActivityPub Protocol
+- *🌱 I’m currently learning:* ...About the central nervous system, muscle growth, muscle rehabilitation, strength training and ActivityPub Protocol
 - *🫱🏽‍🫲🏽 I’m looking to collaborate on:* ...Fridays
 - *🤔 I’m looking for help with:* ...
 - *💬 Ask me about:* ...How my day is going
 - *I love ❤️:* ...Khruangbin
 - *📫 How to reach me:* ...Find me ❌
 - *🤗 Fun fact:* ...I have friends in almost every continent and in almost every timezone.
-If you want to complete tihs then reach me and let's be friends!
+If you want to complete this then reach me and let's be friends!